Skip to main content

 └── viktor.config.toml

-To be able to use a spreadsheet as a calculation tool within a VIKTOR app, a few modifications must be performed to the spreadsheet file.
+To be able to use a spreadsheet as a calculation tool within a VIKTOR app, a few modifications must be performed to the spreadsheet file (more elaboration on this can be found here).
 Open beam_calculation.xls and add two sheets: viktor-input-sheet and viktor-output-sheet.
 These sheets contain the input and output values respectively.
 In the viktor-input-sheet, add the following data:

 The values from viktor-input-sheet should now be used in the Analysis sheet.
 For example, cell C22 below refers to the "L" parameter defined in the viktor-input-sheet sheet: